Stomach Pain in Kids

 2. Digestion Problems or Constipation

 Bad or improper digestion, or constipation, may also cause stomach pain in children.
 A lack of fibre and roughage in the diet can cause constipation.

 3. Urinary Tract Infection (UTI)

 Urinary tract infections may cause pain and discomfort in the abdomen of your child.
 The pain associated with a UTI is generally noticed in the lower abdominal region.

 4. Strep Throat Infection

 Apart from fever and sore throat, a child may also experience stomach pain during a strep throat infection.

 5. Anxiety or Stress-Related Pains

 6. Lead Poisoning

 Lead poisoning is usually seen in younger children, those who tend to put everything in their mouths.
 Lead poisoning can cause a stomach ache, along with other symptoms such as constipation, lethargy and poor appetite.

 7. Injury to the Stomach

 Any kind of injury to the abdominal region can cause stomach pain in children.

 An inflamed appendix can cause intense stomach pain in your child.
 This is a serious kind of stomach ache, and needs immediate medical attention, as it can be fatal if not treated at the right time.

 9. Intestinal Problems

 Intestinal ailments such as malrotation or intestinal blockages may cause pain in the stomach.

 Menstrual cramps may cause stomach pain in older girls.

 Symptoms of Stomach Pain

 You may notice your child curling up in pain, crying incessantly, or making faces in agony.
 Some of these observations will help you assess the symptoms of stomach pain in your child:

 1. Duration of the Pain

 Normal cases of stomach ache in kids, such as gas or stomach flu, do not last long.
 However, if the pain lasts for more than 24 hours, you need to seek immediate medical attention.

 2. Location of the Pain

-The usual bouts of stomach ache in children are located in the centre of the abdomen.
+The usual bouts of stomach aches in children are located in the centre of the abdomen.
 However, if your child complains of pain in the lower abdominal region or in a particular area, then it may be a cause of concern, and you should contact your paediatrician immediately.

 3. Child’s Appearance